huyoujinlab/scRCAT-seq/data_processing_and_machine_learning/data_processing/README.md

-# 3. Call peak and feature generation
+# 3. Call peak and features generation

 In this step, we extract the reads on chr 3 for simplification.